-The MLR standard doesn’t just mandate that insurance companies keep track of their spending internally—they’re also required to report everything publicly.
+The MLR standard doesn’t just mandate that insurance companies keep track of their spending internally—they must also report everything publicly.
 That means every dollar of your premium is charted and categorized for the world to see.

-You can check out your insurance company’s MLR and look through their past reports using this medical loss ratio search tool provided by the Center for Medicare and Medicaid Services.
+You can check out your insurance company’s MLR and review their past reports using the medical loss ratio search tool2 on the Center for Medicare & Medicaid Services website.

 Each year's report is due by July 31 of the following year.
-So for example, an insurer must submit its yearly report for 2021 by July 31, 2022.
+So, for instance, an insurer must submit its yearly report for 2023 by July 31, 2024.

-This kind of public availability to how insurance companies are spending their premium income is a great way to keep companies accountable while also helping you keep informed on which companies are compliant and provide a credible experience for you as a customer.
+This kind of public availability of how insurance companies spend their premium income is a great way to keep companies accountable.
+It also helps keep you informed on which companies are compliant and provide a credible experience for you as a customer.

 You can be sure your premium is being spent wisely

-Given that healthcare costs have been on the rise for the last several decades, it’s comforting to know whether or not your hard-earned money is being spent on the actual medical expenses and healthcare quality improvements that you personally benefit from.
+Given that medical costs have been rising for the last several decades, it’s comforting to know whether or not your hard-earned money is being spent on the medical expenses and healthcare quality improvements you benefit from.

 If your premium isn’t used responsibly, you’ll get a rebate

 Let’s say you’re a customer of an insurance company with a plan from the large group market, and your insurer only reports an 83% MLR.
-Remember, for large group markets, the requirement is 85%, so there’s a 2% gap here.
+Remember, the requirement is 85% for large group markets, so there’s a 2% gap.

-In other cases, the rebate may go to the employer that paid the premium on the enrollees' behalf, and they’ll see to it that it’s used for their employees’ benefit.
+In other cases, the rebate may go to the employer that paid the premium on the enrollees' behalf, and they’ll see that it’s used for their employees’ benefit.

 So what would a 2% rebate look like for you in dollars?
-The rebate dollar amount is calculated based on the amount of premium paid by the policyholder, minus any taxes or fees associated with the premium.
+The cash rebate amount is calculated based on the amount of premium paid by the policyholder minus any taxes or fees associated with the premium.

 For example, if a policyholder paid $1,000 for their premium and the insurer paid $50 in taxes related to that premium, the 2% rebate would be applied to the $950 difference, getting you a total rebate of $19.

-With the creation of MLRs, you can be sure that your insurance company will use your premium dollars toward medical expenses and improvements that will benefit you and your family.
-No matter where you live or what insurance company you choose, there are standards in place to ensure that no American’s premium is gone to waste.
+With the creation of MLR rules, you can be sure that your insurance company will use most of your premium dollars toward medical expenses and improvements that will benefit you and your family.
+No matter where you live or what insurance company you choose, there are standards to ensure that no American’s premium is gone to waste.